Over $1 Billion Won for Our Clients

 Providence County Medical Malpractice Lawyer

 When you seek medical care, you expect doctors, nurses, and hospitals to provide safe, competent treatment.
 Unfortunately, when medical professionals fail to meet the standard of care, patients can suffer devastating injuries, long-term complications, or even wrongful death.
-If you or a loved one has been harmed by a healthcare provider’s negligence, Decof, Mega & Quinn, P.C. is here to help.
+If a healthcare provider’s negligence has harmed you or a loved one, Decof, Mega & Quinn, P.C. is here to help.
 Our Providence County medical malpractice attorney fights for patients and families across Rhode Island to secure the justice and compensation they deserve.
+We have recovered more than $1 billion for clients since 1975.

 Contact us today at (401) 200-4059 to schedule a free consultation and take the next step forward with a trusted team on your side.